-Thomas Page McBee was the “masculinity expert” for VICE and writes the columns “Self-Made Man” for the Rumpus and “The American Man” for Pacific Standard.
-His essays and reportage have appeared in the New York Times, TheAtlantic.com, Salon, and Buzzfeed, where he was a regular contributor on gender issues.
+Thomas Page McBee was the “masculinity expert” for VICE and has written the columns “Self-Made Man” for the Rumpus and “The American Man” for Pacific Standard.
+His essays and reportage have appeared in the New York Times, Playboy, TheAtlantic.com, Salon, and Buzzfeed, where he was a regular contributor on gender issues.

 MAN ALIVE, his LAMBDA-award winning memoir about what makes a man (City Lights) was named a best book of 2014 by Publishers Weekly, Kirkus Reviews, NPR Books, and BuzzFeed.
 It received a rave review in the New York Times, earned starred reviews in Kirkus and Publisher’s Weekly, and was featured in Esquire.